Home | Models | In Stock | About Harps | Our Shop | Music | Endorsements | Contact | Guarantee | About Ordering

 string tying 2:

-This video will demonstrate how to tie a knot for the lower strings of your harp with gauges like .045 and up.
-These are the thicker things on your harp with the lower notes.
+This video will demonstrate how to tie a knot for the lower monofiliment strings on your harp with gauges from .045 and larger.
+These are the thicker stings on your harp with the lower notes.

 1:00